LLP vs S Corp: Everything You Need to Know

 It is important to consider the issue of self-employment tax savings if you are able to reduce your self-employment taxes.
 If you have ownership interest in an LLC that pays taxes as a partnership, it is likely that you will have to pay self-employment taxes on your income, unless you are not an active member or work less than 500 hours.
 Members of such an LLC are not regarded as employees, so they are not on payroll.
 In an S corporation, directors and officers will receive payroll payments as part of their compensation.

 If you need help choosing between LLP and S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.